The Sea Nymphs (band): Formation and early years (1984)

 Mr and Mrs Smith and Mr Drake, the band that would eventually become the Sea Nymphs, formed as a side project for Cardiacs.
 The band recorded their self-titled album around 1983 to 1984.
 It was released in 1984 through Cardiacs' Alphabet Business Concern label.

-Remaming and Cardiacs separations (1991–1995)
+Renaming and Cardiacs separations (1991–1995)

 The band announced their reformation and name change in a Cardiacs YOUsletter, releasing the free seven-inch "Appealing to Venus" in 1991 with the Cardiacs twelve-inch single "Day Is Gone".
 In 1992, they released their eponymous album (originally referred to as Tree Tops High) on cassette, available only through the Cardiacs fanclub.
 It was eventually released commercially on CD in 1995.
 After a 1992 tour with All About Eve, the Sea Nymphs rarely gigged, with William D. Drake being replaced by Jon Poole for a couple at the Islington Powerhaus and an Organ special at the Monarch in Chalk Farm.